Dogs playfully bite each other.

 They could be malnourished, upset, or bored.

 Give your dog appropriate attention and time.
-Take them for a walk on a daily basis.
+Take them for a walk daily.

 You can take them to swim or use a different route to walk.
 Giving your pet the proper attention will work wonders.

 Now you know why exactly your dog nibbles on your blanket.
-Do use this information to handle the situation better in future .
+Do use this information to handle the situation better in the future.

-Answer: Yes, it is normal to a certain extent.
 Dogs can lick their paws while cleaning or grooming them.
-But if it is obsessive then that might be an indicator of a problem.
+Yes, it is customary to a certain extent.
+But if it is obsessive, then that might be an indicator of a problem.
 Licking one particular spot continuously is concerning as well.

-Answer: Yes it is.
-Dogs mainly tilt their head when they make direct eye contact with their owner.
-Mostly because they get a better field of view while tilting their head.
-To see their owner’s face clearly, dogs tilt their head.
+Yes, it is.
+Dogs tilt their head when they make direct eye contact with their owner.
+Dogs tilt their head to get a better field of view while tilting their head to see their owner’s faces.

-Answer: Yes, it is particularly fun for dogs.
+Yes, it is enjoyable for dogs.
 Dogs’ ears consist of several nerve endings.
-Because of that, their ears are very sensitive.
+Because of that, their ears are susceptible.
 Rubbing their ears releases endorphins in dogs which gives them a natural high.
 And dogs enjoy that a lot.